-The Neshaminy Federation of Teachers has annouced that their second strike of the school year has ended.
+The Neshaminy Federation of Teachers has annouced that their has ended.
 Neshaminy students in kindergarten through 11th grade will report back to school Wednesday and their last day of school will be June 27.

->

-> NFT spokesperson Bob Schiers told Patch that the teachers have ended the strike effective immediately.
+NFT spokesperson Bob Schiers told Patch that the teachers have ended the strike effective immediately.
 They offered to return to classrooms Tuesday, however the school district requested they wait until Wednesday in order to have enough time to notify parents.

 School board President Ritchie Webb said that representatives from the school district and NFT sat before Judge Robert Baldi this morning in the Bucks County Court of Common Pleas to hear the Department of Education's complaint regarding the end of the second strike.